solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 # `Cain’s psychology, biology and genealogy` Genesis 4

 ### Genesis 4:1
-> Q: “Know his wife” is only meaning making sex?
+> Q: `Know his wife` is only meaning `making sex`?
 Or there’s something else more deep meaning in it?

-> Eve got baby because of God’s help.
+> Eve got baby because of `God’s help`.
 Q: What’s specific help is it?

 ### Genesis 4:7
-> The “sin’s desire is contrary to you.
+> The `sin’s desire` is contrary to you.
 Q: Sin has desire?

 >  “You shall rule over it!”
-“If you do well...” means Cain didn’t do well on offering.
+“If you do well...” means `Cain didn’t do well on offering`.
 His offering must be less as good as Abel’s, or could be even worse, that he was not offering by will.

 ### Genesis 4:8
-> Q: What did Cain speak to Abel before killed him?
+> Q: What did `Cain speak to Abel` before killed him?

 ### Genesis 4:14
 > “Every one finds me...”
 Not specifically says human or animal.
 Most probably beast, because after Adam’s sin, animal start killing too.
-Beasts were all over the place , a man like Cain grew up in protection had no way to know how to survive from them.
+Beasts were all over the place ,
+`Cain grew up in protection` had no way to know how to survive from them.

 ### Genesis 4:17
 > That’s the place makes confusion: